TechAtEvol/querybased-rulerunner/README.md

 # Query Based Ruled runner

 ## What it does
-It simulates a system where a consuming system sends an organisational ID and gets a JSON-object in return, that summarises what rules were applied and if there were any legal problems or economical risks attached to the organisation.
+It simulates a validation flow that happens before new contracts, where a consuming system sends a single organisational ID and gets a JSON-object in return.
+A response that summarises what rules were applied and if there were any legal problems or economical risks attached to the organisation.

 ## What it is
 This is a proof of concept exploring if a service with rules defined as a document queries, running against JSON-documents, can be a performant and easy to maintain alternative to existing rule executing products at a government agency.

 The existing products to compete with are:
 - One performant, but complex Java-service that is hard to maintain
-- A low-code platform, meant to replace the first alternative, but created new problems
+- A low-code platform, meant to replace the first alternative, but unfortunately created new problems

 ### The Java-legacy project
 The Java-service created concerns for the business owners where each added rule took longer and longer to write, test and deliver.
-It was also meant to replace a similar product, but it could never reach the needed delivery velocity,
+It was also meant to scale its responsibilities and replace a similar product, but it could never reach the needed feature delivery velocity,

 ### The Low-code platform
-In the Low-code platform we found out that complex problems, gives complex low-code and that it roughly takes the same time as Java to write and deliver, but now the platform have added a factor times 100 to execution time and licensing fees based on each consumer call.
+In the Low-code platform we found out that complex problems, also gives complex low-code and that it roughly takes the same time as Java to write and deliver new features, but now the platform have added a factor times 100 to the execution time and licensing fees based on each consumer call.

 ## What to proof
 A successful proof of concept would execute as fast the old java-service, while proving that queries can replace large parts of the Java-code that slowed down business progress.
-Adding a new rule will require no new code, speeding up the delivery time by quite a lot.
+Adding a new business rule should not require any new code, speeding up the delivery time by quite a lot.

-A successful proof would also show that this PoC is also a performant and cost saving alternative for the legacy system that are running monthly checks.
+A successful proof would also show that this PoC is also a performant and cost saving alternative for the legacy system that are running monthly checks on a all.
 This legacy system is also running one rule at a time for each of the roughly 200 000 companies.
 Those monthly checks takes roughly 8 hours with server CPU maxed out at 100% and the alarms turned off, too not upset Ops.
 There is money to be saved if we could scale down those servers.